Johnson Controls explores auto electronics unit sale

 Two of them later corrected the statement, saying they were referring to the electronics part of the automotive interiors and electronics segment, which accounts for a quarter of the division's sales.

+Johnson Controls said it has retained JPMorgan (JPM.N) to run the sale process for car electronics.
+The deal could fetch more than $1 billion, according to the two people familiar with the matter.

+Shares of Johnson Controls closed up 2.6 percent at $32.63 on the New York Stock Exchange after the company's statement.
+After the Reuters report earlier in the day, shares rose as high as 7.6 percent.

-Johnson Controls, the largest U.S. auto supplier with 2012 sales of more than $4 billion in car interiors, has grappled with industry-wide pressure on margins, low vehicle production in Europe and increased competition from China.
+Johnson Controls, the largest U.S. auto supplier, has grappled with industry-wide pressure on margins, low vehicle production in Europe and increased competition from China.

-A successful sale of the electronics unit would leave JCI with the interiors unit as well as three other major businesses: automotive seating, building controls and car batteries.
+A successful sale would leave Johnson Controls with three other major business: automotive seating, building controls and car batteries.

-The Milwaukee, Wisconsin-based company is being advised by investment bank JPMorgan Chase (JPM.N) on the potential electronics divestiture, the company said.

-(This story is corrected throughout to show JCI intends to sell its automotive electronics business, not its automotive interiors business)
+(This story is refiled to correct paragraph one through five to show that JCI is selling its electronics unit, not interiors)

-(Reporting by Soyoung Kim in New York and Bernie Woodall in Detroit; editing by Carol Bishopric)
+(Reporting by Soyoung Kim in New York and Bernie Woodall in Detroit)